stat545ubc-2023/collaborative-group_4/TEAMWORK.md

 - [x] Contributing to the TEAMWORK.md and implementing suggested changes.
 - [x] Adding 2 markdown features to the README.md.
 - [x] Adding a project description to the README.md.
+- [ ] Completing Exercise 5-6 in troubleshooting-2.Rmd

 **@nicolarammell** will be responsible for:
 - [x] Contributing to the TEAMWORK.md.